Organizational Structure

 The Office of the General Counsel (OGC) is responsible for all legal issues involving the day-to-day operations of the Commission, as well as a broad spectrum of issues that relate to the Commission's regulatory responsibilities.
 OGC represents and advises the Commission on all actions and proceedings set forth in the enabling statute or any other legislation.
 The staff of attorneys prepare orders, advisory memoranda, and assist the Commissioners in conducting all proceedings of the Commission.

-The Director of the Office of External Affairs is responsible for the development and dissemination of all materials intended for external stakeholders, including members of the public, the press, the Council of DC, the Mayor, District agencies (e.g., DOEE, OPC) and federal agencies (e.g., FCC, FERC).
-The office prepares public notices, press releases, newsletters, social media updates, website updates, explanatory videos and other materials as assigned by the Commission's Chairperson.
+The Office of Strategic Communications (OSC) oversees internal and external communications efforts, including stakeholder engagement initiatives, media relations, and other digital efforts, and maintains the DCPSC brand identity.
+OSC develops and disseminates all materials intended for external stakeholders, including members of the public, the press, the DC Council, the Mayor, and District/federal agencies, as well as internal communications for staff.
+The office prepares public notices, press releases, newsletters, social media updates, website updates, explanatory videos, and other materials.

 Office of the Commission Secretary (OCMS)

-The Office of the Commission Secretary is responsible for maintaining the official files of the Commission.
-Thus, the office serves as the custodian of the official files and documents and as the filing and distribution point for the public's access to Commission filings, orders, and other documents.
+The Office of the Commission Secretary (OCMS) is responsible for maintaining the official files of the Commission.
+The office serves as the custodian of the official files and documents, ensuring their safety and integrity, and serves as a distribution point for the public's access to Commission filings, orders, and other documents.

 Office of Consumer Services (OCS)

-The Director of the Office of Consumer Services (OCS) is responsible for mediating utility company complaints and inquiries as well as managing public and community outreach programs.
-OCS provides complaint and informational services to utility consumers, informs the Commission of local and national consumer-related trends and provides the Commission with information on how well the utility companies serve their customers.
+The Office of Consumer Services (OCS) mediates utility company complaints and inquiries as well as manages public and community outreach programs.
+OCS provides complaint and informational services to utility consumers, informs the Commission of local and national consumer-related trends, and provides the Commission with information on how well the utility companies serve their customers.
+OCS engages with individuals and community groups across the District to create a dialogue and understand residents’ concerns.

 Office of the Agency Fiscal Officer (OAFO)

-The Agency Fiscal Officer develops, implements and administers the budgeting, accounting, financial reporting and auditing systems as mandated by the District's Office of the Chief Financial Officer.
-These responsibilities are carried out in collaboration with the management directives of the Commission's Chairperson and the Commissioners.
+The Office of the Agency Fiscal Officer (OAFO) develops, implements and administers the budgeting, accounting, financial reporting and auditing systems as mandated by the District's Office of the Chief Financial Officer.
+These responsibilities are carried out in collaboration with the management directives of the Commission's Chairman and the Commissioners.